-Students from ABA-approved law schools may be admitted under conditions specified by the School of Law.
+Students from other law schools may be admitted under conditions specified by the School of Law.

 If you wish to transfer, see Application Requirements.
 You are also required to submit: (1) a statement describing why you wish to transfer, (2) a letter from your law school Registrar verifying that you are currently in good standing at the law school, and (3) law school transcripts in addition to transcripts sent to LSAC.
 The School of Law must receive all transfer application materials by June 1 of the expected enrollment year.